 25.04.2019, by Imke van der Sanden

 Facial recognition is not a new idea, in fact it has been around for many years.
-Facial recognition is a form of artificial intelligence application that helps in identifying a person using their digital image or patterns of their facial features.
-Due to its inaccuracy and low quality technology at the time, Face ID was not to be used or trusted in important matters such as banking and surveillance.
-But with the latest technological developments in artificial intelligence those barriers seem to have been broken, which makes it very likely that the time in which we paid with cash, credit and debit cards will soon be behind us.
+Facial recognition is a form of artificial intelligence (AI) that helps in identifying a person by using their digital image, or patterns of their facial features.
+Due to its inaccuracy and low quality technology at the time, Face ID was not to be used or trusted in important matters, such as banking and surveillance.
+But with the latest technological developments in artificial intelligence, those barriers seem to have been broken, which makes it very likely that the time in which we paid with cash, credit and debit cards will soon be behind us.

-In China they have been experimenting with the phenomena of facial recognition for many years.
-It figures that the technologies takes off in China first, because of the country’s attitude toward surveillance and privacy.
+In China they have been experimenting with the phenomenon of facial recognition for many years.
+It figures that the technology takes off in China first, because of the country’s attitude toward surveillance and privacy.
 Unlike other countries, China already has a large centralized database of ID card photos.
-The Chinese government already uses facial recognition in the country’s surveillance camera network to identify criminal suspects, and Chinese police have even been able to make arrests thanks to the use of facial scanners at a festival.
+The Chinese government has been using facial recognition in the country’s surveillance camera network to identify criminal suspects, and the Chinese police have even been able to make arrests thanks to the use of facial scanners at a festival.

 The technology of Face ID